josfeenstra/cityjson-validator/readme.md

 ### Why two repo's?

-...
+- Decoupling

-Both Repo's are created as 'strip down' / 'pure' as possible.
-This is why `typescript`, `webpack`, or web frameworks like react weren't used.
+Both Repo's are created as strip down & pure as possible.
+This is why typescript, webpack, or web frameworks like react are omitted.

-I eventually figured out that the most important feature I would like to display by building all of this using rust & wasm, is that not only is this a way of making something on the web fast, but to also showcase how wasm enables interoperability: giving the web the exact same functionality as a local environment.
+I find it important to show that this is that not only a way of making something on the web fast, but to also showcase how wasm enables interoperability: giving the web the exact same functionality as a local environment, while still remaining separate from it.

-I thus opted to create the cityjson-validator completely separate from the web environment, as just a very normal looking, bare-bones rust project.
-Additionally
+I thus opted to create the `cityjson-validator-rs` completely separate from the web environment, as just a very normal looking, bare-bones rust project.